Govinda (actor): Joining Shiv Sena

-Music career and collaborations
+Music career

 Govinda has worked with music directors Anand Milind and Anand Raj Anand and playback singer Udit Narayan.
 Narayan has sung more than 100 songs for Govinda in more than 50 films, the greatest number of films and songs he has sung for a particular actor.
-Other singers associated with Govinda include Kishore Kumar, Amit Kumar, Kumar Sanu, Vinod Rathod, Abhijeet Bhattacharya and Sonu Nigam.
+Other singers associated with Govinda include Kishore Kumar, Amit Kumar, Kumar Sanu, Vinod Rathod, Abhijeet Bhattacharya, Devang Patel and Sonu Nigam.
 Also, his elder brother Kirti Kumar has sung 2 songs for him.
-In the film Farz Ki Jung (1989) there was a popular song "Phool Ka Shabab Kya, Husn Mahatab Kya..." which was sung by Late Mohammed Rafi picturized on Govinda.
+The film Farz Ki Jung (1989) features the popular song "Phool Ka Shabab Kya, Husn Mahatab Kya..." which was sung by Late Mohammed Rafi picturised on Govinda.

 His first album, Govinda, was released in 1998.
-In November 2013 Govinda released his second album, Gori Tere Naina, with actress Pooja Bose.
+In November 2013, Govinda released his second album, Gori Tere Naina, with actress Pooja Bose.
 Govinda also wrote lyrics.
-He is lyricist of "I Love You bol daal" song in Haseena Maan Jaayegi(1999).
+He is lyricist of "I Love You Bol Daal" song in Haseena Maan Jaayegi (1999).